Disambiguating Pauli noise in quantum computers: EXPERIMENTAL RESULTS

 We applied the learned noise model to a target circuit where we measure local $Z$ observables for every qubit on a closed ring.
 As before, the circuit consists of two layers of CNOT gates between even or odd neighboring qubit pairs.
 Specifically, this is a Clifford circuit designed in a way such that the 92 observables each depend only on weight-1 and weight-2 Pauli eigenvalues which all originate from different degenerate cycles and are thus sensitive to the symmetry assumptions imposed by the inconsistent model.
-In total, the Pauli eigenvalues probed by the observables cover \text{all} degenerate Pauli eigenvalues of the participating CNOTs (See Sec.~\ref{sm:ring_experiments} for details).
+In total, the Pauli eigenvalues probed by the observables cover \text{all} degenerate Pauli eigenvalues of the participating CNOTs (See Appendix~\ref{sm:ring_experiments} for details).
 We used a ring of 92 of the 127 qubits available on \textit{ibm\_strasbourg} shown in Fig.~\ref{fig:7}a.
 With every layer of two-qubit blocks, each weight-1 eigenstate is propagated to another weight-1 eigenstate shifted by one qubit index along the ring.
 Note that one such block consists of two layers of parallel CNOT gates as depicted in Fig.~\ref{fig:methods_ring_circuit}b.
 We highlight one of the 92 available observables, and show how it evolved for different circuit depths in Fig.~\ref{fig:7}b.
 Then, we compare the experimental outcomes against the predicted outcomes based on the consistent and inconsistent noise models by computing the mitigated values as before.
 In Fig.~\ref{fig:7}c, we show one specific example where the bias using the inconsistent model reaches 12\%$\pm$0.5\% whereas the consistent model shows no statistically significant bias of 0.3$\pm$0.5\%.
 Applying the same analysis as described above across all 92 qubits, we saw that the consistent noise model yielded mitigation errors at or below that predicted with the inconsistent noise model (Fig.~\ref{fig:7}d, e).
 In fact, the median mitigation error was reduced from 4.9\% to 3.1\%.
 The remaining bias can be largely attributed to out-of-model errors~\cite{govia2024bounding}.
+More specifically, there are several physically relevant error sources that fall outside the two-local Pauli-Lindblad noise ansatz used here.
+Non-Markovian effects, such as coupling to two-level systems (TLS)~\cite{kim2024error}, slow temporal drift of the noise parameters between learning and target circuits, or coherent leakage out of the qubit subspace, are not captured by our noise model.
+Similarly, while we allow arbitrary two-body interactions between nearest-neighbor qubits, three-body correlations or long-range coherent crosstalk between non-nearest-neighbor qubits lie outside the quasi-local ansatz.
+While some of these errors, such as long-range crosstalk, can in principle be twirled into Pauli channels, the resulting channels are not guaranteed to be representable by a quasi-local Pauli-Lindblad generator.
+Others, such as leakage, cannot be twirled into Pauli noise at all.
+In either case, such errors fall outside the model class assumed here.
+As analyzed in Ref.~\cite{govia2024bounding}, the resulting mitigation bias from non‑local interactions scales linearly with the number $N$ of such terms as $\sim 4N\lambda$, where $\lambda$ characterizes their strength, implying that these effects can become more pronounced at larger system sizes.
+In practice, temporal drifts can be mitigated by more frequent noise characterization, while non‑local crosstalk can be substantially suppressed using context‑aware dynamical decoupling and compilation techniques~\cite{seif2024suppressing}.
+We stress that these limitations are shared by all model‑based error mitigation approaches, including PEC, ZNE, and TEM, and are not specific to the self‑consistent framework introduced here.
+Rather, the present work eliminates gauge inconsistency as a dominant and previously unaccounted‑for source of systematic error, so that the remaining bias can be more cleanly attributed to these genuine physical model violations rather than to artifacts of the learning and mitigation pipeline.